 4. A gift that keeps giving

-Educational institutions have responded to the stay at home message by creating a raft of free or low-cost online courses.
+Educational institutions have responded to the pandemic by creating a bounty of free or low-cost online courses.
 If your Dad has ever hankered after learning a new language or trying a new hobby, now could be the perfect time to get started.

 5. Take a virtual trip

 You may not be able to take the day out you had planned, but many museums and galleries around the world are offering virtual tours, musicians are streaming concerts, and theatres are screening shows.
 There’s sure to be something to interest your father and sharing it will make it even more special.